Eckohaus/Angular_Momentum_Reaction_Engine/Commercial/Consultancy.md

 # Consultancy Services :

-In the application of these equations into product development streams. rendered can be rendered for a a quid and a packet of monsta munch.
+In the application of these equations into product development streams.
+Services can be rendered for a a quid and a packet of monsta munch.
 FIZZY POP.

 *  Advertising & Marketing :